qpbp/blog/_posts/2016-07-05-build-telegram-bot-using-es6.md

 }
 {% endhighlight %}

+Also, you need install 'babel-cli' globally using npm.

 In `scripts` property are located 3 npm-scripts:

 *   `npm start` - will run project and if any changes will rerun server